vlachoudis/bCNC/README.md

     python2 -m bCNC

-Only problem with this approach is that it might not install tkinter in some cases.
+Only problem with this approach is that it might not install Tkinter in some cases.
 So please keep that in mind and make sure it's installed in case of problems.

 If you run the `python2 -m bCNC` command in root directory of this git repository it will launch the git version.
 Every developer should always use this to launch bCNC to ensure that his/her code will work after packaging.

-Note that on WindowsXP you have to use `pyserial==3.0.1` or older as newer version do not work on XP.
+Note that on Windows XP you have to use `pyserial==3.0.1` or older as newer version do not work on XP.

 PyPI project: https://pypi.org/project/bCNC/